 This family member developed a chemical dependence on demerol, the drug chosen for pain management as they healed.
 A final stage of weaning off the drug was needed before treatment was complete, which was also done in the hospital under supervision.
 Sadly, this weaning process is more often not done in an inpatient setting, and this lack of medical supervision is where this form of chemical dependency can progress to substance abuse.

 Herein lies a key difference, in my experience, between chemical dependence and addiction.
-Chemical dependence seems to largely stem from medical necessity, whereas drug abuse and addiction, for the most part, does not have its origins with a physical medical purpose.
+Chemical dependence to drugs like Doxycycline 100mg seems to largely stem from medical necessity, whereas drug abuse and addiction, for the most part, does not have its origins with a physical medical purpose.
 PDMP laws are unable to acknowledge this distinction.
 They can only view all individuals in the same light.
 This is a disservice to medical patients and addicts alike, and it can push both away from safe medical treatment.